matt-dray/pixeltrix/README.md

 -   you can only click one pixel at a time
 -   each click only increments the pixel state by 1
--   you can’t change the number of states nor the colour palette on the fly
+-   you can’t change the number of pixel states on the fly, nor the colour palette
 -   I’ve built and tested the package in RStudio on macOS, but it may not work perfectly for your platform and editor